tomasp1189/personal-README/README.md

 <img src="/img/me.jpeg" alt="Me" width="300px">

 I was born in Argentina and raised in Uruguay.
-Never really felt at home anywhere but I've always had a knack to adapt quickly.
+Never really felt at home anywhere but I've always had a knack to quickly adapt.
 I currently live in Alicante, Spain.

-I'd be hard pressed to choose a thing I love to do above others.
+I'd be hard pressed to choose one thing I love to do above others.
 Maybe its my ADHD, maybe I'm just very curious.
 Let's just say that I really love learning and trying new things.

 Things I've tried and kept doing: